milsosa/flow-wing/README.md

 ## Run modes

-Here is a detail of the difference between the run modes.
+These are the differences between the different run modes.

 > All the modes when running with `options.abortOnError = true` will abort its execution whenever an error occurs in the current task execution and will not run the pending ones.